JOIN NOW

 Learn more about Member Benefits

 Jill Hawks, MS, CCC-SLP is the owner of Alpine Speech Therapy, a pediatric private practice based out of Denver, Colorado.
 Born and raised in rural Colorado, she pursued higher education across the border at the University of Wyoming.
 Jill earned both her Bachelor of Science in Speech-Language and Hearing Sciences and Master of Science in Speech-Language Pathology at UW and started her career in a developmental preschool and early intervention program based in Cheyenne, WY.
 Jill made her way back to Colorado, continuing to gain experience in different settings including private practice, public schools and intensive therapy mountain and day camps.
 Jill brings her experiences from multiple settings, communities, and transdisciplinary teams to her own private practice now providing in-home, community-based and teletherapy services to families in the Denver metro area.
 Jill also has experience contracting with a rural Colorado school district that included providing teletherapy services and supervision of a speech-language pathology assistant (SLPA).
-Jill was appointed as the CSHA State Advocate for Reimbursement (STAR) in 2024 and has accepted the nomination as the CSHA President-Elect for 2025.
-She is excited and passionate about representing the diverse makeup of the state from rural mountain towns to the metro Front Range and on to the eastern plains.
-Jill’s experience and understanding that each region of Colorado has its own unique needs will help her continue to advocate for high quality services and support for the residents of Colorado.
+Jill was appointed as the CSHA State Advocate for Reimbursement (STAR) in 2024, CSHA President-Elect for 2025 and is the current CSHA President for 2026.
+She looks forward to fostering strong connections that create a unified and effective network of representation across Colorado.
+Passionate about serving the state’s diverse communities—from rural mountain towns and the metro Front Range to the eastern plains—Jill brings a deep understanding that every region has distinct needs.
+This perspective drives her continued advocacy for high-quality services and meaningful support for all Coloradans.

 She is excited to be a new member of the CSHA Board of Directors to support and give back to the profession and to continue to grow as a therapist.